-- 1.1 These Construction Rules apply to electrical and electronic equipment on seagoing ships, classified by Türk Loydu (TL). - 1.2 Versions deviating from the Construction Rules may be approved if they have been tested for suitability and accepted as equivalent by TL. - 1.3 TL reserve the right to specify additional requirements to the Construction Rules where these are related to new systems or installations or where they are necessary because of new knowledge or operating experience.
+- 1.1 These Construction Rules apply to design and construction of electrical and electronic installations and; material and equipment used in these installations on seagoing ships, classified by Türk Loydu (TL). - 1.2 Versions deviating from the Construction Rules may be approved if they have been tested for suitability and accepted as equivalent by TL. - 1.3 TL reserve the right to specify additional requirements to the Construction Rules where these are related to new systems or installations or where they are necessary because of new knowledge or operating experience.